xuyinuox-ui/YuE2-Studio/README.md

 The cleanup workflow can remove:

-- YuE2 Studio application runtime data,
+- application runtime data,
-- the local Python environment,
+- local Python environment,
 - downloaded models,
 - caches,
 - imported temporary files,
-- application logs.
+- logs.

 Generated works stored in the music output directory are intentionally preserved.

-This reduces the risk of accidentally deleting completed music when uninstalling the runtime.

 ---

 # Troubleshooting

-## Installation says the model is incomplete
+## Installation reports an incomplete model

-This usually means the self-check found that one or more required final files are missing or incomplete.
+The self-check has determined that one or more required final files are missing or incomplete.

-Continue or restart installation.
+Run installation or repair again.

 Existing valid download data will be reused where possible.

----

 ## `model.safetensors` is missing

-The corresponding model weights have not completed installation or final assembly.
+The corresponding weights have not completed installation or final assembly.

-Run the installation / repair process again.
+Run installation / repair again.

-YuE2 Studio should preserve already completed model components rather than redownloading everything.

----

-## The first generation is slower
+## First generation is slower

-The first generation also includes model loading and runtime initialization.
+The first generation includes model loading and runtime initialization.

-Later generations may start faster while the relevant model state remains loaded.
+Later generations may begin more quickly while relevant model state remains loaded.

----

-## Memory pressure is high
+## High memory pressure

 YuE2 is a large local music model.

-If macOS begins using heavy swap or other applications become unresponsive:
+If macOS begins using heavy swap:

 - close memory-intensive applications,
 - reduce generation length,
 - reduce simultaneous work,
 - use a lighter generation configuration,
-- restart the worker if necessary.
+- restart the worker when appropriate.

-Macs with more unified memory generally provide more headroom for long generations.

----

-## Copy and paste
+## Standard editing shortcuts

-YuE2 Studio provides the normal macOS editing shortcuts, including:
+YuE2 Studio supports normal macOS editing shortcuts:

 ```text
 ⌘C   Copy